adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ## Instructions

-When you open AYC for the first time, it'll ask you to do these in order for it to work properly. **Please don't skip this.**([Why?](#4-why-do-i-have-to-do-magic-phrases-and-others))
+When you open AYC for the first time, it'll ask you to do these in order for it to work properly. **Don't skip this!**([Why?](#4-why-do-i-have-to-do-magic-phrases-and-others))

-**Warning: Windows 11 can now undo these changes randomly without even asking you.
-If AYC ever appears broken, please redo the instructions from this guide.**
+**Warning: Windows 11 may undo these changes randomly without even asking you.
+If AYC ever appears broken, redo the instructions from this guide.**

 ### Windows 10/11 users